mlswg/mls-protocol/draft-ietf-mls-protocol.md

 attempt to ensure that group IDs are globally unique by rejecting the creation of new groups with a previously used ID.

-To initialize a group, the creator of the group <bcp14>MUST</bcp14> take the following steps:
+To initialize a group, the creator of the group MUST take the following steps:

 * Initialize a one-member group with the following initial values: